Tilling-Stevens: W A Stevens of Maidstone

 W.A.
-Stevens was established in Maidstone in 1897 by William Arthur Stevens and had by 1906 built its first petrol–electric vehicle using designs patented by Percival (Percy) Frost-Smith.
-A petrol engine was connected to an electrical generator and the current produced passed to a traction motor which drove the rear wheels.
+Stevens was established in Maidstone in 1897 by William Arthur Stevens and, by 1906, had built its first petrol–electric vehicle using designs patented by Percival (Percy) Frost-Smith.
+A petrol engine was connected to an electrical generator, and the current produced was fed to a traction motor that drove the rear wheels.
 W.A.
 Stevens also patented a system for converting conventional petrol buses for either battery–electric or petrol–electric propulsion, patent GB190820210.

 Percy Frost-Smith

 Percival Harry Frost-Smith was Managing Director of Tilling-Stevens Ltd in 1915–16, and he obtained several patents for improvements to motor vehicles between 1908 and 1918.
 These included: